Eddie023/microbatcher/README.md

-# MicroBatch: Go Micro-Batching Library
+# MicroBatcher: Go Micro-Batching Library

 ## Usage
 1. Create struct that implements BatchProcessor Interface such as